-'''

 (cf. 6011 - Academic Standards)

 (cf. 6162.5 - Student Assessment)

-(cf. 6162.51 - Standardized Testing and Reporting Program)
+(cf. 6162.51 - State Academic Achievement Tests)

 (cf. 6162.52 - High School Exit Examination)

-'''

-- b.
-Provide materials and training to help parents/guardians work with their children to improve their children's achievement, such as literacy training and using technology, as appropriate, to foster parent involvement - c.
-Educate teachers, student services personnel, principals, and other staff, with the assistance of parents/guardians, in the value and utility of parent/guardian contributions and in how to reach out to, communicate with, and work with parents/guardians as equal partners, implement and coordinate parent/guardian programs, and build ties between parents/guardians and the schools d.
-To the extent feasible and appropriate, coordinate and integrate parent involvement programs and activities with English Learner Advisory Committee (ELAC), Migrant Parent Advisory Committee, site council, and other programs, and conduct other activities, such as parent resource centers, that encourage and support parents/guardians in more fully participating in their children's education
+b.
+Provide parents/guardians with materials and training, such as literacy training and using technology (including education about the harms of copyright piracy), as appropriate to help them work with their children to improve their children's achievement c.
+With the assistance of parents/guardians, educate teachers, specialized instructional support personnel, principals, and other school leaders and other staff in the value and utility of parent/guardian contributions and in how to reach out to, communicate with, and work with parents/guardians as equal partners, implement and coordinate parent/guardian programs, and build ties between parents/guardians and the schools